anbox-cloud/discourse-docs/exp/performance.md

 The most apparent performance aspect is how many containers you can run on each of your machines.

 Of course, the container density depends a lot on the available hardware.
-See [About capacity planning](https://discourse.ubuntu.com/t/about-capacity-planning/28717) for detailed information about estimating the necessary capacity and the hardware requirements for your Anbox Cloud deployment.
+See [capacity planning information](https://discourse.ubuntu.com/t/about-capacity-planning/28717) to estimate the necessary capacity and the hardware requirements for your Anbox Cloud deployment.

 In addition, check your applications and make sure they use the resources in a fair way.
 Applications should avoid spikes in GPU utilisation, because such spikes require the application to reserve more resources and therefore reduce the container density.